 That’s pretty much what my first sentiment was as well.
 Well actually it wasn’t.
 I work on the basis that I’m the least smart guy in the room (which works out to be true more often than I’d like) and my first thought was more like “What am I missing?
 Why such a big change?”

 When it comes to web stuff I am entirely self-taught, like most developers, and for most of my career I cared very little for browser internals.
 After all, I'm giving browsers a bunch of stuff to deal with (HTML, CSS, JS), why should I start caring how they do it?
 I don't sit there musing over my car's ability to combust petrol whenever I take a drive.

 I don't sit there musing over my car's ability to combust petrol whenever I take a drive.

 I was dimly aware of WebKit, Trident and Gecko, but I was happy to consider them some abstract notion, much as I do with my car.
-Sometimes they were awesome, sometimes they sucked, but whatever the case I honestly didn’t care much for them.
+Sometimes they were awesome, sometimes they were problematic, but whatever the case I honestly didn't care much for them.
 They just took my code and made it work.
 Job done.

 A while ago I figured that I was going to have to understand things a little better and so I set about trying to get to grips with browser internals.
 I recall the moment that I realised that there's a ton of stuff outside of the engine that actually makes a browser a browser.
 In short, I realised that WebKit isn’t the browser and that it’s not the right mental model to consider Chrome and Safari as “pretty much the same thing”.
 In hindsight I feel a bit silly that I hadn't thought about it in those terms before, but there we go, we all learn somehow.